fEst1ck/path-cov-instr/README.md

 ### 1. Build the Components

-The project includes a Makefile to build both the instrumentation pass and runtime:
+The project includes a Makefile to build the instrumentation pass, runtime, and utilities:

 ```bash
 # Build everything